What is it?

 Pregnancy and breast-feeding: It is UNSAFE to take licorice by mouth if you are pregnant.
+High consumption of licorice during pregnancy, about 250 grams of licorice per week, seems to increase the risk of early delivery.
 It might cause a miscarriage or early delivery.
 Not enough is known about the safety of licorice during breast-feeding.
 Don’t use licorice if you are pregnant or breast-feeding.

 High blood pressure: Licorice can raise blood pressure.
 Don’t consume large amounts of it if you have high blood pressure.